-LSV - Low Speed Vehicle: In accordance with South Carolina code of law 56-2-100, a Low Speed Vehicle is a four-wheeled vehicle whose speed attainable in one mile is more than twenty miles per hour (20 mph) and not more than twenty-five miles per hour (25 mph).
+Low Speed Vehicle (LSV): In accordance with South Carolina code of law 56-2-100, a Low Speed Vehicle is a four-wheeled vehicle whose speed attainable in one mile is more than twenty miles per hour (20 mph) and not more than twenty-five miles per hour (25 mph).

-A low speed vehicle may be operated on a highway or street for which the posted speed limit is thirty‑five (35) miles an hour or less.
-LSVs cannot be operated on the IOP Connector as it has a speed limit of fifty-five (55) miles per hour.
-A low speed vehicle may cross a highway at an intersection where the highway has a posted speed limit of more than thirty‑five (35) miles an hour.
+A low speed vehicle may be operated on a highway or street for which the posted speed limit is 35 mph or less.
+LSVs cannot be operated on the IOP Connector as it has a speed limit of 45 mph.
+A low speed vehicle may cross a highway at an intersection where the highway has a posted speed limit of more than 35 mph.
 A low speed vehicle must meet the requirements of Federal Motor Vehicle Safety Standard 500 (Part 49 Section 571.500 of the Code of Federal Regulations) at all times when operated on any highway.
 A low speed vehicle may be operated after dark.

 Like a golf cart, an LSV can only be operated by a person with a valid driver's license, a permit from the Department of Motor Vehicles and proof of insurance.
 The state will not title or register homemade Low Speed Vehicles or retrofitted golf carts.
-An LSV can only be operated on roads having speed limits of thirty-five miles per hour (35 mph) or less.
 An LSV is factory equipped with windshield wipers, rear-view and side-view mirrors, speedometer, turn signals, horn, DOT headlights, taillights, and seatbelts.